-- liaises with partner organisations (alternative provisions, Wiltshire Council) to ensure any safeguarding records for learners are shared on transition and within 5 days for an in-year transfer or within the first 5 days of the start of a new term: - o by the setting/school/organisation previously attended by the child. - o by our DSL when the child leaves our school.
+- liaises with partner organisations (alternative provisions, Wiltshire Council) to ensure any safeguarding records for learners are shared on transition and within 5 days for an in-year transfer or within the first 5 days of the start of a new term: - o by the setting/school/organisation previously attended by the child. - by our DSL when the child leaves our school.

 For any child dual-registered with another school/setting/organisation, the school continues to be responsible for the safeguarding of the placed pupil thus the DSL will regularly liaise with the DSL at that base to ensure information is shared in the child's best interests.
-This includes contextual safeguarding information about relationships that young people form in their neighbourhoods, schools and online to enable assessment and intervention to happen within these extra-familial contexts.
+This includes contextual Horningsham Primary School Safeguarding and Child Protection Policy September 2024 Page 9 of 17 safeguarding information about relationships that young people form in their neighbourhoods, schools and online to enable assessment and intervention to happen within these extra-familial contexts.

-- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome. - ensures all pupil safeguarding and child protection records are kept securely in a locked location. - ensures the records incorporate the wishes and views of the pupil.
+- keeps clear and comprehensive written records of all pupil safeguarding and child protection concerns using a standard recording form/electronic recording system, with a body map, including how the concern was followed up and resolved as well as a note of any action taken, decisions reached and the outcome.
+This should include instances where referrals were or were not made to another agency such as LA children's social care of the Prevent programme etc. - ensures all pupil safeguarding and child protection records are kept securely in a locked location. - ensures the records incorporate the wishes and views of the pupil.

-The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (2018) and in line with the Wiltshire Council Record Keeping Guidance which includes details about file retention.
+The D/DSL acts in accordance with Information Sharing - Department for Education (DfE) (2024) and in line with the Wiltshire Council Record Keeping Guidance which includes details about file retention.
 Information about pupils at risk of harm is shared with members of staff in keeping with the seven golden rules to sharing information in the DfE guidance.